benzon/bzn_allowlist/README.md

 ## Legal

-DRP_WHITELIST - DRP Whitelist
+bzn_allowlist - BZN Allowlist

-Copyright (C) 2015-2019 BenZoN
+Copyright (C) 2021 BenZoN

 This program Is free software: you can redistribute it And/Or modify it under the terms Of the GNU General Public License As published by the Free Software Foundation, either version 3 Of the License, Or (at your option) any later version.